nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-coldstorage.md

 ### Send Multiple Documents to Cold Storage

-There's an option to send multiple documents to Cold Storage as long as all of them satisfy the requirements (they are not yet in Cold Storage) and if the user has the correct permission.
+There's an option to send multiple documents to Cold Storage as long as all of them satisfy the requirements:
+- They are not yet in Cold Storage
+- The user has the correct permission

 Select the files that you want to upload and there will be an action button to move them to Cold Storage.

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/Nuxeo Coldstorage/Send Multiple To Coldstorage